05

 Read more about Ria Formosa here.

 If you want you can do some serious shopping while in Faro.
 There are several boutiques that sell souvenirs and things that are typical for Portugal and the Algarve.
-You can also find the well known brands Like Tally Weil and Mango in the city center amongst others.
+You can also find well-known brands Like Tally Weil and Mango in the city center amongst others.

 If you want to go to a shopping mall there is one in Faro and the best part is that it is within walking distance from the city center.
 This shopping mall is really modern and is home to a lot of the big chain stores like H&M, Bershka and more.
 You also have a food court where you can choose what to eat and then you can enjoy your meals together (even if you all choose different food).